 The survivor or personal representative of a decedent can choose to treat certain expenses paid by the decedent's estate for the decedent's medical care as paid by the decedent at the time the medical services were provided.
 The expenses must be paid within the one-year period beginning with the day after the date of death.
-If you are the survivor or personal representative making this choice, you must attach a statement to the decedent's Form 1040 or Form 1040X saying that the expenses have not been and will not be claimed on the estate tax return.
+If you are the survivor or personal representative making this choice, you must attach a statement to the decedent's Form 1040 (or the decedent's amended return, Form 1040X) saying that the expenses have not been and will not be claimed on the estate tax return.